Tastebuddies

 Following a change of director in 1999 (and dramatic reduction of budget) it became a series of low-budget, anarchic, "fly-on-the-wall" style comedy-cookery sketches in the 2nd and final series of In Full View, and the first 4 episodes of Sleeping Dogs.

 It was during the 2nd series of In Full View that these sketches were seen by the then new head of BBC Choice, Stuart Murphy.

 He commissioned Tastebuddies for a 10 part series on BBC Choice UK in 2000.

 Trivia

 BBC News broadcaster Huw Edwards made a cameo appearance in the final episode.

-Creative Cast & Crew
+Creative cast and crew

 Some of the more technically able members of the cast role's crossed over with the crew's.
 Indeed, when not in a scene, actor Stephen Bush also assisted sound, lighting, wardrobe, location-scouting AND direction.
 Many of the cast were also musicians.
 For example, Simon, Colin, Alun and Janice sang and played in most of the episodes.